 - Moderators of a campus distribution list, such as email@example.com, will access moderation options.

-- Members can see Distribution Groups they belong to and manage membership.
+- Members can see Distribution Lists they belong to and manage membership.

 Personal Email Lists